ALEXANDRA MOLLOF FINE ART

 Art advisors 20th & 21st century art

-Alexandra Mollof Fine Art (AMFA) was set up in 2008 as an independent art advisory service with expertise in international modern and contemporary art.
+Alexandra Mollof Fine Art (AMFA) was set up in 2009 as boutique tailor-made art advisory service with expertise in international modern and contemporary art.

 Alexandra Mollof

-Alexandra Mollof is an established and respected figure within the international art market with over two decades of experience in building private collections.
+Alexandra Mollof is an established and respected figure within the international art market with almost three decades of experience in building private collections.

 Alexandra is a supporter of various philanthropic art organisations and institutions such as: